Culture of Baltimore: Depiction in television and film

 Baltimore has become a prime city for filming movies and television shows.
-Many movies were filmed in Baltimore, one notable one being ...And Justice for All (film) which depicts an honest young attorney coming to grips with a corrupt legal system.
+Many movies have been filmed in Baltimore, one notable one being ...And Justice for All (film) which depicts an honest young attorney coming to grips with a corrupt legal system.
 Additionally, television shows such as NBC's Homicide: Life on the Street and HBO's The Wire and The Corner have also been set and filmed in the city.

 Barry Levinson, a Baltimore native and filmmaker, made many Baltimore-based films, including: Diner, Avalon, Tin Men, and Liberty Heights.
 Baltimoreans are extremely fond of Levinson's movies as his actors either use a thick East Baltimore accent or the lighter West Baltimore accent.

 Another Baltimore native and filmmaker, John Waters, makes subversive films that glamorize the less socially acceptable side of the city's culture.
 Many scenes from the 1972 cult classic film Pink Flamingos were shot in the city's Waverly and Hampden neighborhoods.
 Pink Flamingos was the most popular of Waters' cult films.
 In 1981, Waters released the more mainstream Polyester with "Odorama" and went on to make Cecil B. Demented, Cry-baby, Pecker, and Serial Mom.

 To date, Hairspray, Waters' tribute to The Buddy Deane Show-era Baltimore, has been his most successful commercial effort.
 He released Hairspray as a film in 1988.
 In 2002, Hairspray was produced as a stage musical.
 In 2007, a new version of Hairspray was released as a film.
 Soundtracks for both films and the musical have also proven popular.
 Waters is currently in the works of making a sequel to Hairspray.

 In addition to works filmed in Baltimore, the city is also home to the Maryland Film Festival, an annual film and video festival of international scope that takes place each May, using the historic Charles Theatre as its anchor venue.

 In Season 4, Episode 7 of The Tracey Ullman Show, Baltimore native actor Michael Tucker portrayed the father of Ullman's JoJo character.
 The skit was set in a Baltimore row house.
 Tucker advised Ullman to "take a Liverpool accent and Americanize it."

 When Welcome Back, Kotter first aired in 1975, some Baltimoreans were shocked to hear the word "sweathog" which, at that time, meant "whore" in many Baltimore neighborhoods.
 Nowadays, "sweathog" is used to describe an overweight, smelly woman.